mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Then I'll wait," I said, walking away.
 "I can wait here for her."

 He wore a pitied look.
 "I'm sorry Liffa.
 The law permits me but a day for a case like yours.
-Perhaps there's someone else who you'd like as a witness?"
+Perhaps there's someone else who you'd like as a advocate?"

 I looked at Fajro, and he gave me a nod of trust.
 Perhaps he really was true to his word.